lolaedun/meditation/README.md

 * **Verdict**

 #### User story:
-As a user, I would like to choose timing of meditation/affirmation.
+As a user, I would like to set my meditation/affirmation environment to suit my needs.

 * **Plan**